 Laboratory Metrology.
 In the area of Laboratory Metrology, the Regional Measurement Assurance Program meetings will be held as webinars this year to prepare the states for their Annual Recognition Submissions this fall.
-These webinars start the week of April 20, and additional webinars sessions will be held throughout the spring, summer, and fall.
+These webinars started the week of April 20, and will finish the week of October 20.
 Participants should sign up for the session appropriate for their region.
 The agenda for the webinars can be found at:

 The State Laboratory Annual Submission Process webinar is scheduled for September 10, 2020.

 A new 4-week series of training webinars is being offered to enable new Metrologists to gain the fundamentals and knowledge base to operate with confidence for Mass Echelon III and Volume Echelon II calibration levels.
 Sessions are being held in September 2020 and January 2021, and will be added later in 2021 if there is a continued need by new Metrologists.
 This is a temporary course offered during the pandemic, and New State metrologists will still be required to complete the formal suite of in-person seminar courses once those resume.